nyquist/memory2go/kubernetes/intro.md

 Pods that are running inside Kubernetes are running on a private, isolated network.
 By default they are running on a private, isolated network and are visible by default only from other pods and services withing the same cluster.

 You can use `kubectl proxy` to create a proxy to access the pods on the isolated network.

+A Pod is a group of one or more application containers and some shared resources for those containers.(volumes, networking, information about how to run containers: image, ports).
+Pods are atomic units.
+A deployment creates Pods with containers inside them.
+Each Pod is tied to the node where it created.
+In case of Node failure, identical Pods are scheduled on other Nodes.

+A Pod always runs on a Node.
+Each Node is managed by the Master.
+Every Kubernetes Node runs Kubelet (for communication to the master) and a container runtime (Docker).